martinstork/BeerAdvice/README.md

 <details><summary><b>Deploy with Visual Studio</b></summary>
 Sign in to the Microsoft account on which the resources are created and simply select publish to Azure.

-Select the correct Azure App Service and you're done.
+Select an Azure App Service and you're done.

 ![Screenshot](https://i.imgur.com/rxiijEs.png)
 </details>